The Best of Japan - Tour of Japan - Japanspecialist

 From Takayama, you take the train northwest to Kanazawa.
 Even though it is a modern city, you can still feel the history.
 Here you will find one of Japan's most elegant landscape gardens, the nearly 400-year-old Kenroku-en, founded on ancient Chinese principles of perfection.

-You can also stroll through the samurai district of Nagamachi, or observe the exclusive bowls of lacquer and pottery in Hirosaka Street or explore the Ninja Temple, which has both hidden corridors and secret rooms, as one would expect from a Ninja temple!
+Start the day by stolling through the samurai district of Nagamachi, then observe the exclusive bowls of lacquer and kutani porcelain in Hirosaka Street, or explore Myoryuji, also known as the Ninja Temple, which has both hidden corridors and secret rooms, as one would expect from a Ninja temple!

 In the afternoon, visit Seisonkaku Villa, one of the most elegant remaining samurai villas in Japan.